newhavenio/newhavenio.github.io/_posts/2017-02-17-tips-maintainable-pattern-libraries.markdown

 Pattern Lab does this efficiently by letting developers create both templates and pages.
 Templates are pages with placeholder text and images, while pages use actual text and images from the site.
 The data is defined separate from the components, making it faster and easier to create representative examples of site pages.

 It's another reason to keep your HTML completely DRY.
 If any HTML changes, it should also change in the templates.
-Keeping the data and markup separate means lets you do this with less risk of breaking something.
+Keeping the data and markup separate lets you do this with less risk of breaking something.

 One final perk: these templates speed up the process of using a pattern library in a CMS.
 Just copy part or all of the page, connect the HTML to the back-end as needed, and you're set!